dboissier/mongo4idea/README.md

 ### Mongo shell integration

-If you set the mongo client path (e.g., /usr/bin/mongo), you can run the console by clicking the menu item **Tools -> Mongo Shell**.
+If you set the mongo client path (e.g., /usr/bin/mongo), you can run the console by selecting a database under your mongo server node and click on the button **Mongo Shell** on the toolbar of the Mongo explorer.

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-shell.png?raw=true)